-When people think of Greece they often think of the Greek Islands, Zakynthos, Mykonos, Cos or Santorini for example.
-We visit Greece every year and stay in Stoupa, a large village on the Mani Peninsula, in the Peloponnese.
-If that was all Greek to you (*chortles at own sad joke*) then it might make more sense when I say it is part of mainland Greece, about three and a half hours South of Athens.
+Stoupa Holidays – a Family Beach Holiday in Stoupa Greece.
+When people think of Greece they often think of the Greek Islands, Zakynthos, Mykonos, Kos or Santorini for example.
+We visit Stoupa Greece every year, it’s a large village on the Mani Peninsula, in the Peloponnese.
+If that was all Greek to you (*chortles at own sad joke*) then it might make more sense when I say Stoupa is part of mainland Greece, about three and a half hours South of Athens.

 The nearest airport is Kalamata, a city famous the world over for its olives and pure olive oil.
 I remember visiting a restaurant in Disney Springs (what was the Downtown Disney in Walt Disney World) and seeing Kalamata olives on the menu and getting all excited, even more excited than I already was by being in Walt Disney World in the first place!